 Virginia C. Johnson

 She has a B.A. in anthropology from the College of William and Mary and a Master of Library Science degree from the University of Maryland at College Park.
 She is an award-winning member of Virginia Professional Communicators, a division of the National Federation of Press Women.
+Virginia lives in historic Fredericksburg, Virginia, with her husband Steve, son Benedict, Sheprador Max, and a trio of felines.

 NOVEMBER 16, 1928 – SEPTEMBER 3, 2011